2026 AGENDA

 The After-Action Review of Recent Sanctions and Export Controls Enforcement Actions

-In this session, speakers review the very latest US enforcement actions, sanctions and export controls government investigations and new priorities identified in DOJs Corporate Enforcement Policy and Department.
+In this session, speakers review the very latest US enforcement actions as well as the relevant European cases, sanctions and export controls government investigations and new priorities identified in DOJ’s Corporate Enforcement Policy and Department.

 Our panel will discuss how to identify (and fix!) common compliance mistakes and provide key takeaways from recent cases involving sanctions and export controls violations.
 Practical topics, such as: When to do a Voluntary Self-Disclosure, will also be covered.
 Knowing the pitfalls could be the difference between a simple bump in the road or falling headfirst into regulatory quicksand!